- Migrate WordPress

 Restrict access to WordPress

-It is important to prevent the WordPress version of your site from being publicly accessible as that would cause duplicate content and be less secure.
+It is important to prevent the dynamic WordPress version of your site from being publicly accessible since that could cause duplicate content and negatively impact your site’s SEO, and expose your dynamic WordPress installation making it vulnerable to attacks.

 Setting up HTTP basic authentication

-Setting up HTTP basic authentication differs depending on your specific hosting environment.
+Setting up HTTP basic authentication differs depending on your hosting environment.
+Many hosting providers provide a control panel with built-in capabilities to enable HTTP basic authentication.

 Determine deployment strategy

-Staatic allows you to publish your static site to the same server that hosts your WordPress installation, as well as on any of the supported cloud providers.
+Staatic allows you to publish your static site to the same server that hosts your WordPress installation as well as on any of the supported cloud providers, including Staatic Cloud.

 Depending on the deployment strategy that you choose additional preparation might be needed.
 Please check the documentation of the chosen deployment method for more information.